Airport Improvement Projects

 Hello, what are the colour code definitions on obstacle removal?
 What do the red, yellow and green areas mean?
 Thank you

-Mklimek asked almost 3 years ago
+Mklimek asked about 3 years ago

 Thanks for your question.
 The red dots indicate trees that are higher than the obstacle limitation surface (OLS), orange dots are within 1.5 m of the OLS, yellow dots are 1.5 m to 3.0 m below the OLS and green dots are 3.0 to 5.0 m below the OLS.